Whether you ultimately forget or remember a word

 Take a look at any previous vocabulary tests your teacher has given you, and using those questions as a template, make up some test questions about the words you're studying now.

-If it's a matching test, make a matching test; set it aside for a while, then go back and take it.
+If it's a matching test, make a matching test.
 If it's a fill-in-the-blanks test, or a paragraph composition test or whatever, then create one of those.
 Has your teacher pulled out example sentences from stories you've read and asked you to explain the words in context?
 Great!
 Do it before your teacher does and watch how easy that test is when you take it for real.
 It's not cheating, I promise.
+Once you've written your own practice test, set it aside for a while, then go back and take it.

 That method works really well for most students, but it does take some time.
 Alternatively, try using this checklist to find any holes in your knowledge.
 Then patch them up.